HakubJozak/youtrack-mcp/README.md

 # YouTrack MCP

+[[WARNING]] - this is a work in progress POC, not production ready MCP.
+Feel free to contribute.

 This is a YouTrack MCP server that allows LLMs to create, edit and delete tickets in JetBrains Youtrack project management.